scopatz/inequality-scipy2019/slides.md

 (Time Limit: 1 min)

 ---
-# Walk in the forest
+# Walk in the jungle

 .bigger[You forgot about the tiger hunting you this whole time!]